Golam Dastagir Gazi

 Golam Dastagir Gazi (born 14 August 1948) is a Bangladeshi industrialist and a politician of Bangladesh Awami League party.
-He is the incumbent Jatiya Sangsad member representing the Narayanganj-1 constituency.
-In January 2019, he was selected as the Minister of Textiles and Jute.
+He is a former Jatiya Sangsad member representing the Narayanganj-1 constituency.
+In January 2019, he was selected as the minister of textiles and jute.

-Gazi is the chairman of Gazi TV and the Chairman of Gazi Group.
+Gazi is the chairman of Gazi TV and the chairman of Gazi Group.
 He is a former director of Bangladesh Cricket Board.